The eastern side of Bare Island generally boasts superior visibility and its shallower depths make it more suitable for beginner divers.

 The Marine Life of Botany Bay

-Botany Bay is home to a wide variety of marine life, including the Sea Dragon, Port Jackson Shark, Red Indian Fish and Blue Groper.
+Botany Bay is home to a wide variety of marine life, including the Sea Dragons, Port Jackson Shark, Red Indian Fish and Blue Groper.

-The Sea Dragon is a type of seahorse that can be found in the shallow waters of Botany Bay.
+Sea Dragons are a type of seahorse that can be found in the shallow waters of Botany Bay.
 These creatures are well-camouflaged and can be very difficult to spot.
 If you're lucky enough to see one, you'll be treated to a sight that is truly unique.

 The Port Jackson Shark is a common inhabitant of the waters around Botany Bay.
 These sharks are relatively small, reaching a maximum length of about 1.5 meters.